eevb/opal/README.md

 # opal
-Enhanced Time, Date, and Battery App
+display Time, Date, and Battery in BIG NUMBERS.